Organic infant formula & feeding support

-Your baby is receiving adequate iron and vitamin D in her formula so continue feeding bottles of formula through the first year of life.
+Your baby is receiving adequate iron and vitamin D in their formula therefore it’s important to continue feeding them infant formula through the first year of life.6

-If your baby was born prematurely, she may need a higher iron supplementation of 2 mg/kg/day starting within the first month of life.
-Speak with your baby’s doctor about your baby’s specific needs.
+If your baby was born prematurely, they may need more iron than a term baby or need larger amounts of other nutrients.9 Speak with your baby’s doctor about your baby’s specific needs.

 Do not introduce cow’s milk until after your baby’s first birthday

-Babies who are fed cow’s milk (instead of breastmilk or iron-fortified formula) during the first year of life are more likely to develop iron-deficient anemia because the excessive amount of protein in cow’s milk can also overload a baby’s kidneys.
+Babies who are fed cow’s milk (instead of breastmilk or iron-fortified formula) during the first year of life are more likely to develop iron-deficient anemia because the cow’s milk proteins can affect your child’s iron status.1524